-We live in an increasingly hectic and demanding world, so it’s no surprise that workplace anxiety seems to be on the rise.
-The combination of long hours, tight deadlines, competitive work environments and technological distractions can create a high-stress environment that takes its toll on our physical and emotional wellbeing.
+We live in an increasingly hectic and demanding world.
+So it’s no surprise that workplace anxiety seems to be on the rise.
+The combination of long hours, tight deadlines, competitive work environments and technological distractions can create a high-stress environment.
+This takes its toll on our physical and emotional wellbeing.
 In this article, we’ll look at how workplace anxiety impacts employees today and what can be done to help.

 Workplace anxiety refers to stress caused by work that leads to anxiety or the impact of an anxiety disorder at work .
 It can involve a wide range of symptoms, such as feeling stressed, nervous, uneasy, or tense about work, feeling physically ill when thinking about work, or making career decisions based on anxiety .